 Meg truly has a heart for serving others.
 She has a master’s degree in social work, and prior to joining Egg Donor & Surrogate Solutions, she worked in hospice care and early childhood education.
-As a Surrogate Educator, Meg works with both surrogates and intended parents to educate and guide them through the surrogacy process.
+As a Surrogate Coordinator, Meg works with both surrogates and intended parents to educate and guide them through the surrogacy process.
 A two-time surrogate herself, Meg loves helping intended parents create their families and views surrogacy as another way she can serve others.

 Meg first learned about surrogacy from watching an episode of The Little Couple on TLC.
 After discussing it with her husband, Meg felt like it was something she could do, but she needed more information first.
 Looking back, she believes it was part of God’s plan as she was soon introduced to Gayle Garrett, founder of Surrogate Solutions, at their church in Waco, Texas.
 She asked to meet with Gayle and the rest is history.

 Meg’s desire to become a surrogate was born from her own experience with infertility.
 She and her husband experienced secondary infertility after having their daughter and required the help of invitro fertilization to conceive their twin boys.
 Their fourth child, a daughter, was born in between her surrogacy journeys.